What’s the meaning of ragazzone in Italian?

-It is basically made up of ragazzo, which as you may already know means boy, and the suffix –one that is used to make things bigger.
+It is basically made up of ragazzo, which as you may already know means boy, and the suffix –one, which is used to make things bigger.

-Whenever you need to pass on the message that you think that something or someone is bigger than normal, you can either go through the old-school method of using an adjective (grosso, alto, grande?) or you can play creatively with the language and use a suffix in Italian.
+Whenever you want to convey the message that you think something or someone is bigger than normal, you can either go the old school route and use an adjective (grosso, alto, grande?) or you can play creatively with the language and use a suffix in Italian.

-Big boy can be literally translated as grande ragazzo, but that combination of words is never used.
+Big boy can be literally translated as grande ragazzo, but this combination of words is never used.

-There are suffixes that describe smaller things, like -ino, and others that are used to address people or things that are bigger than normal, like -one.
+There are suffixes that describe smaller things, like -ino, and others that are used to refer to people or things that are bigger than normal, like -one.

 Ragazzo → Ragazzone